nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/GLASSDALE_DECOUPLING.md

 <main id="appContainer" class="container">
 ```

-That is going to be the event hub because it's the element in which all the other ones will be contained.
+That is going to be the event hub because it's the element in which all components will be children of.

 ## Loosely Coupled Components